emirkalafat/operating_systems_project/Readme.md

 ### How to clean

-After creating the executable file, you can clean the project by running the following command in the terminal
+After using the executable file, you can clean the project by running the following command in the terminal

 ```bash
 make clean